-History Of The Farm
+History of the Farm

 farmLavender Fields was part of a 1000-acre patent made by William Penn in 1684 to Molestine and Kipstaven.
 In 1685, Molestine sold his share to Thomas Fisher, whose son Joshua sold the property to Reverend James Martin in 1736.
 Members of the Warrington family owned the farm from 1770 to 1946.
-The Fisher house (later the Martin homestead) stood near the intersection of Cool Spring and Fisher Roads and is now know as the “Fisher-Martin” house which serves as the Lewes Chamber of Commerce office after being moved to Savannah Road in 1985.
+The Fisher house (later the Martin homestead) stood near the intersection of Cool Spring and Fisher Roads and is now know as the “Fisher-Martin” house, which serves as the Lewes Chamber of Commerce office after being moved to Savannah Road in 1985.

 farmOver the years the land was handed down to family, sold and subdivided by Joe Hudson in 1973 to the current five acres.
 The property has always been a producing farm, starting as a major fruit grower in the late 1850s with 3,400 peach trees as well as apples, pears and other small fruits.
 Grain and sugarcane were also grown and sorghum was manufactured.
 The old house was demolished and the new manor house built around the turn of the century.